-Medical malpractice claims and lawsuits can arise when people are injured by negligent or intentional acts of a doctor, nurse, psychiatrist, dentist, chiropractor, podiatrist, hospital, or other healthcare provider.
-We recognize that injuries such as the following that result from medical malpractice can be severe and life altering:
+Medical malpractice claims and lawsuits can arise when people are injured by negligent or intentional acts of a doctor, nurse, psychiatrist, dentist, chiropractor, podiatrist, hospital, or another healthcare provider.
+We recognize that injuries such as the following that result from medical malpractice can be severe and life-altering:

 Our legal system gives an injured person the right to bring a case before a jury of his or her peers for a determination of whether the defendant breached a legal duty of care.

 When someone is determined to be legally responsible for injuring someone else, they are liable for the injury and may be made to pay the injured person compensatory damages.
 Compensatory damages attempt to put an injured person back in the position he or she was in before being injured.